- Car Reviews

 Good stuff

-It's good-looking.
-It's damn fine to drive.
-And it's a RWD Alfa, not an Audi blah-blah
+Good-looking, damn fine to drive, it’s not an Audi blah-blah

 Bad stuff